olin/studentgovernment/student_government_bylaws.md

 #### Section 1.
 Function.

-The z, purpose, operation, and powers of the Honor Board are detailed in the Honor Code.
+The composition, purpose, operation, and powers of the Honor Board are detailed in the Honor Code.
 Additional powers may be allotted to them in the Constitution and Bylaws of the Student Government.